 - VPRIV should be administered under the supervision of a healthcare professional.
 VPRIV is a treatment that is given intravenously (by IV) every other week.
 The infusion typically takes up to 60 minutes.

 - Patients should be advised that VPRIV may cause hypersensitivity reactions or infusion-related reactions.
 Infusion-related reactions can usually be managed by slowing the infusion rate, treatment with medications such as antihistamines, antipyretics and/or corticosteroids, and/or stopping and resuming treatment with increased infusion time.
 Pre-treatment with antihistamines and/or corticosteroids may prevent subsequent reactions.
-Treatment with VPRIV should be carefully re-evaluated if significant evidence of hypersensitivity to the product occurs [see WARNINGS AND PRECAUTIONS].
+Treatment with VPRIV should be carefully re-evaluated in the presence of significant evidence of hypersensitivity to the product [see WARNINGS AND PRECAUTIONS].